Morganalena/python_projects/Project_3/README.md

 - **Discord:** morganalena

 ## Description:
-This Python script is designed to scrape parlament election results data from the website(link [here](https://volby.cz/pls/ps2017nss/ps3?xjazyk=CZ)) focusing specifically on the 2017 elections.
+This Python script is designed to scrape parliament election results data from the website([here](https://volby.cz/pls/ps2017nss/ps3?xjazyk=CZ)) focusing specifically on the 2017 elections.
 It scrapes details like voter registration, issued envelopes, valid votes, and party outcomes across various regions.
 The scraped data is saved in a CSV file.

 ## Installation:
 To set up the required packages for the code, download the files project_3_AM.py and requirements.txt.
 Then, follow these steps: